swataswayam-14/Super-80-DSA/OOPS_Practice/Test_ii/Questions.md

 5. Covariant Return Types
 Q: What are covariant return types in Java?
 Show an example where overriding a method changes the return type to a more specific type, and explain why it is legal.

+6. Object Cloning
+Q: Explain:

+Shallow copy vs deep copy

+How Cloneable works in Java
+Write a Java example showing how shallow copy can cause bugs, and how to fix it with deep copy.